diogoff/trackml-100/README.md

 Hits are grouped by _detector id_.
 For each detector id, we have a list of hit ids, and another list with their corresponding positions.

 `tracks.py` reads `routes.csv` that was created in the previous step.
+It goes through this file line by line.

+Since routes have been sorted in descending order of particle count, when we get to unique, one-of-a-kind routes that have been traveled by a single particle, we simply discard those routes and stop reading `routes.csv`.
+(We take these as untrustworthy, possibly random routes that are not worth considering.
+Anyway, by this point most hits should have been taken up by more trustworthy routes.)